 About the Instructor

-Daryl Lancaster, a hand weaver and fiber artist known for her award-winning handwoven clothing, has been constructing garments for more than 45 years.
+Daryl Lancaster, a handweaver and fiber artist known for her award-winning handwoven clothing, has been constructing garments for more than forty-five years.
+Her energy and enthusiasm for her craft never fails to inspire her students.
 She gives lectures and workshops all over the United States and Canada.
 As the former Features Editor for Handwoven Magazine, she frequently contributes to various weaving and sewing publications.

 Please call 1(603) 827-3996 for more information or to sign up for the class.

 We highly recommend staying in our Cheshire Mills Boarding house while taking a class.
 The Cheshire Mills Boarding House is inexpensive, and only a quick walk to the studio and shop!
 Learn more.